 I’m not against iron supplements, but I’m against taking unnecessary iron supplements because of a possible iron accumulation in the blood.
-If you do have an iron deficiency, iron supplements are a good idea.
-Personally, I never had an iron deficiency and therefore never took iron supplements.
-I’m not a doctor, but after all those years I dare to say this: iron supplements won’t help with Thalassemia and won’t make the Thalassemia go away (as some doctors say) and it also won’t help in making you feel less tired.
+If you have an iron deficiency, iron supplements are a good idea.
+I never had an iron deficiency and, therefore, never took iron supplements.
+I’m not a doctor, but after all those years, I dare to say this: iron supplements won’t help with Thalassemia and won’t make the Thalassemia go away (as some doctors say).
+It also won’t help in making you feel less tired.
 You can read here more about iron on a plant-based diet.

-Eventhough CLA1000 is a fat it’s known as a diet (weight loss) supplement and I have never tried it or really looked much into it.
-I know that some patients take this because it seems to store energy.
-CLA1000 will store your food and energy better and will make sure that fat is being converted into energy.
+Even though CLA1000 is a fat, it’s known as a diet (weight loss) supplement, and I have never tried it or looked much into it.
+I understand that some patients take this because it seems to store energy.
+CLA1000 will store your food and energy better and ensure that fat is converted into energy.
 I would discuss with your doctor whether this is suitable for you.

-The reason I stopped taking folic acid is due to studies that I have read about the side effects of high dosages that slightly worry me.
-I have not been able to find any studies as to whether these side effects may be different for me with Thalssamia minor and my doctor couldn’t give any advice on this matter.
+I stopped taking folic acid due to studies that I have read about the side effects of high dosages that slightly worry me.
+I have not been able to find any studies as to whether these side effects may be different for me with Thalssamia minor, and my doctor couldn’t give any advice on this matter.

-This is very important for me and I take this all year round.
-I also regularly go for a blood test to see what my vitamin D levels are so that I’m sure I’m not taking too little or too much vitamin D. Vitamin D can for example be a good idea if you are feeling a bit depressed, whether or not caused by Thalassemia minor.
+Vitamin D is important for me, and I take this all year round.
+I also regularly go for a blood test to see what my vitamin D levels are so that I’m sure I’m not taking too little or too much vitamin D. This vitamin can for example also be a good idea if you are feeling a bit depressed, whether or not caused by Thalassemia minor.

-However, preventing a vitamin D deficiency has many other health benefits too, which is why I think this is an important vitamin.
-The body is not able to get rid of too much vitamin D so it’s useful to know what a save dosage is for you via a blood test.
+However, preventing a vitamin D deficiency has many other health benefits, so I think this is an essential vitamin.
+The body cannot get rid of too much vitamin D, though, so it’s helpful to know what a safe dosage is for you via a blood test.

 Not only do I make sure to take my B12 supplement (although I have been at my max for years when I get my blood tested), but I also make sure that I get in all the other B vitamins too so that the formation of my red blood cells is optimal, my food can be converted into energy and that I feel more energetic.

-To a certain extent this is important for the formation of red blood cells, but this vitamin is especially important for the maintenance and protection of the red blood cells.
+To a certain extent, vitamin E is important for forming red blood cells.
+But this vitamin is especially important for maintaining and protecting the red blood cells.
 I get this from my diet.
-Just like vitamin D it’s not a good idea to take high dosages vitamin E supplements without knowing what your blood values are.
+Like vitamin D, it’s not a good idea to take high dosages of vitamin E supplements without knowing your blood values.
 An excess of vitamin E builds up in the body.

 I use magnesium from a spray bottle that I make myself.
-It works well with muscle cramps, but also has many other benefits for the body.
+It works well with muscle cramps and has many other benefits for the body.
 I spray magnesium under my feet and make sure I especially do this when I have difficulties falling asleep.
 This sounds contradictory (aren’t you always tired?), but sometimes the body works pretty hard to keep it all running with those weird red blood cells with the result that I feel restless.
-Magnesium under the feet and lavender oil in the diffuser often help with this.
+Magnesium under the feet and lavender oil in the diffuser often help.

 The emphasis on antioxidants is big.
 I take this from my diet and don’t take this as a supplement.
-A whole food plant-based diet rich in fresh fruits and veggies is a good way to get in plenty of antioxidants
+A whole food plant-based diet rich in fresh fruits and veggies is an excellent way to get plenty of antioxidants.

-Some patients also add turmeric as an antioxidant to their list of supplements.
-Turmeric can be bought as a supplement or you can add it to your diet.
-I’m daily cooking wit turmeric in combination with black pepper to increase the absorption.
+Some people also add turmeric as an antioxidant to their list of supplements.
+Turmeric can be bought as a supplement, or you can add it to your diet.
+I’m daily cooking with turmeric in combination with black pepper to increase the absorption.
 Occasionally I will also buy a jar of turmeric supplements.

 Zinc and copper

-I don’t take a zinc and copper supplement, even though this is often recommended.
-Only if my blood levels would be low in zinc and/or copper I would take this supplement, but since all is fine I probably get enough from my diet.
+I don’t take zinc and copper supplements, even though this is often recommended.
+If my blood levels were low in zinc and/or copper, I would take this supplement, but I probably get enough from my diet since all is fine.

-Specialist also often told me about the positive effects on physical performance and endurance when using ginseng.
-I don’t use this and therefore I can’t say anything about it.
+A specialist told me about the positive effects on physical performance and endurance when using ginseng.
+I don’t use this, so I can’t say anything about it.
 I would discuss with your doctor whether this is suitable for you.